NanoExplorer/Zeus2-cycle-box/README.md

 New housekeeping program written in Python for controlling and reading the Zeus2 thermometry

 # Usage
+## Setup
+For most people, you will only need the "library," which allows viewing HK data and uploading settings.
+Please view its separate [README.md file](cycle-box-lib/README.md)

-This code runs on Python 3 and depends on the following packages:
+The server code runs on Python 3 and depends on the following packages:
 * pymongo
 * dnspython
 * labjack and the exodriver (or windows equivalent, available from the labjack website, only required on the computer running HK_server.py)